-We just published a new paper where we show that trials on psychological interventions continue to ignore the possibility of therapist effects, and show what factors influence the consequences of ignoring therapist effects in longitudinal data analysis.
+We just published a paper, (The consequences of ignoring therapist effects in trials with longitudinal data: A simulation study) link, where we show that trials on psychological interventions continue to ignore the possibility of therapist effects, and show what factors influence the consequences of ignoring therapist effects in longitudinal data analysis.
 In the paper, we argue that therapist effects should be viewed as the between-therapist differences in the rate of change, and modeled using a random slope (not only a random intercept).

 © 2018 American Psychological AssociationWe also reviewed the clinical trials published in JCCP during 2008 to 2017, and found that a majority of the trials performed a longitudinal analysis using linear mixed-effects models (LMM)–however none of the studies allowed for longitudinal therapist effects.